Morwenn/poplar-heap/README.md

 ```

 While I like the straightforward aspect of building the final poplars directly in place, `make_poplar` actually uses
-O(log n) extra space due to the double recursion, and it doesn't have the right properties to be optimized into a
+O(log n) extra space due to the double recursion, and can't be turned into a simple loop.
+This construction method is
-simple loop.
-This construction method is unfortunately unsuitable to implement the poplar heap operations with O(1)
+unfortunately unsuitable to implement the poplar heap operations with O(1) extra space.
+However, its time complexity is
-extra space.
-However, its time complexity is supposed to be O(n) instead of the original O(n log n) (see issue
+supposed to be O(n) instead of the original O(n log n) (see issue [#2][issue2]).

-[#2][issue2]).
+Another interesting property of this construction method is that it can easily be parallelized.

 ### Binary carry sequences out of the blue